rbind/robjhyndman.com/content/hyndsight/2018-IIF-ECR-Network.md

 So if you are a PhD student, post-doc, or otherwise a relatively junior researcher working in forecasting, this is for you!
 The first events will be during the [ISF in Thessaloniki](http://isf.forecasters.org) in June 2019, including the following:

   * **ECR welcoming event**.
-A meet and great event prior to the ISF welcome reception.
+A meet and greet event prior to the ISF welcome reception.
 Refreshments will be provided.
   * **Panel Session 1**: *Life after PhD in academia*.
 Panellists: Tanya Garcia (Texas A&M), Rob Hyndman (Monash), Nikolaos Kourentzes (Lancaster), Haiyan Song (Hong Kong Polytechnic).
   * **Panel Session 2**: *Life after PhD in industry*.
 Panellists: Diane Berry (Bain & Company), Carla Di Cairano-Gilfedder (British Telecom), Mike Gilliland (SAS), Stephan Kolassa (SAP).
   * **Drinks in Thessaloniki**: A fun evening event.